 Read this interesting discussion on stackoverflow: Why do we need boxing and unboxing in C#?

-- Difference between delegates and events in C#
+- Difference between Two Dates in C#

 - How to convert string to int in C#?